Chaoticans-mindustry-modding-team/ca-mod/README.md

 # ca-mod
-The purpose of this mod is to expand roleplays, add QoL (Quality of Life) changes, and to improve the sandbox experience.
+The purpose of this mod is to expand the sandbox content, adding a shitload for RPs.
 ## Features
-- More walls!
+- More walls
-- Roleplaying blocks like lanterns, chains, cups, vials, cobweb, anvils, and crystals!
+- Blocks for detailing
-- Infinite messages!
+- Infinite messages
-- Customizable sorter walls!
+- Customizable sorter walls
-- Chiseled and decorated blocks!
+- Chiseled stuff
-- Spectral blocks!
+- Spectral blocks
-- Larger blocks!
+- Larger blocks
-- Ultra micro processor!
-- Items as blocks!
-- Latum/Renale spawner! (no need logic blocks)
+- Omega processor & Omega memory cell
-- Bigger canvases!
+- Revamped canvases
-- Borderless blocks!
+- Borderless blocks
-- Colored blocks!
+- Colored blocks
-- Smaller blocks!
+- Smaller blocks
-- 32x32 Canvas! (replicanvas)
 - Reality projector!
-- Sound blocks!
+- Sound blocks
-- Infinite bridges!
+- Infinite bridges
-- Borderless liquid container! (can be used to add gradients)
+- Borderless liquid container (can be used to add gradients)